Chapter Choice Guidance

 Start with a free case review online.

-If you are already defending a debt collection lawsuit, bankruptcy may be one option to stop the cycle while you evaluate the longer-term solution.
+If you are already defending a debt collection lawsuit, bankruptcy may be one way to stop the cycle while you evaluate the longer-term fit.

-Chapter 7 bankruptcy focuses on discharging qualifying unsecured debt.
-Eligibility is shaped in part by the means-test rules in 11 U.S.C. § 707(b), and discharges are governed by 11 U.S.C. § 727.
+Chapter 7 bankruptcy focuses on discharge of qualifying unsecured debt.
+Eligibility is shaped in part by the means-test rules in 11 U.S.C. § 707(b), and the discharge itself is governed by 11 U.S.C. § 727.

-Chapter 13 bankruptcy is a court-supervised repayment plan for individuals with regular income.
-Plan length and payment timing are governed by provisions such as 11 U.S.C. §§ 1322(d) and 1326(a)(1).
+Chapter 13 bankruptcy uses a court-supervised repayment plan for individuals with regular income.
+Plan length and payment timing are addressed in provisions such as 11 U.S.C. §§ 1322(d) and 1326(a)(1).

-One of the biggest misconceptions is that bankruptcy automatically means losing everything.
-That is not how the Code works.
-11 U.S.C. § 522 provides exemption rules, and the applicable exemption system can depend on the law that applies in your case.
+One of the biggest mistakes is assuming the same chapter fits everyone with debt stress.
+11 U.S.C. § 522 supplies the exemption framework, and the applicable exemption system can depend on the law that applies in your case.

 Talk Through Your Bankruptcy Options